ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 Action Plugins look like modules to end users who are writing :term:`playbooks` but they're distinct entities for the purposes of this paper.
-Action Plugins always execute on the controller.
-They sometimes are able to do all work there (for instance, the debug Action Plugin which prints some text for the user to see or the assert Action Plugin which can test whether several values in a playbook satisfy certain criteria.)
+Action Plugins always execute on the controller and are sometimes able to do all work there (for instance, the debug Action Plugin which prints some text for the user to see or the assert Action Plugin which can test whether several values in a playbook satisfy certain criteria.)

-More often, Action Plugins set up some values and environment on the controller and then invoke an actual module on the managed node that does something with these values.
-An easy to understand version of this is the :ref:`template Action Plugin <template>`.
-The :ref:`template Action Plugin <template>` takes values from the user to construct a file in a temporary location on the controller using variables from the playbook environment.
+More often, Action Plugins set up some values on the controller, then invoke an actual module on the managed node that does something with these values.
+An easy to understand version of this is the :ref:`template Action Plugin
+<template>`.
+The :ref:`template Action Plugin <template>` takes values from
+the user to construct a file in a temporary location on the controller using variables from the playbook environment.
 It then transfers the temporary file to a temporary file on the remote system.
-After that, it invokes the :ref:`copy module <copy>` which operates on the remote system to move the file into its final location, set file permissions, and so on.
+After that, it invokes the :ref:`copy module <copy>` which operates on the remote system to move the file into its final location, sets file permissions, and so on.

 .. _flow_new_style_modules: